Pjt727/numbers-game/README.md

         - you may want to revert this for security reasons
         - `Set-ExecutionPolicy Unrestricted`
     - activate (mac/ linux): `source venv/bin/activate`
-- run these next commands in your shell/ terminal in the root directory of this project
 - install dependencies
     - `pip install -r requirements.txt`
 - if you dont have pip in your path (command not found) but you have python you can use